FormShantonu/NodeJs/node_interview_note.md

     * Request per second (RPS).
     * CPU and memory usage.

+> How securing a REST API in Node js

+Securing a REST API is crucial to prevent unauthorized access, data leaks, and other security threats.
+My approach to API security would involve multiple layers, covering authentication, authorization, data protection, and secure coding practices.

+1. Authentication & Authorization
+  - Use JWT (JSON Web Token) or OAuth 2.0 for secure authentication.
+  - Implement Role-Based Access Control (RBAC) to restrict permissions.
+2. Data Protection
+  - Use HTTPS (TLS/SSL) to encrypt data in transit.
+  - Hash passwords with bcrypt or argon2.
+  - Mask sensitive data in logs and responses.
+3. Request Validation & Rate Limiting
+  - Validate and sanitize inputs (e.g., express-validator) to prevent SQL Injection, XSS.
+  - Implement rate limiting (express-rate-limit) to prevent brute-force attacks.
+4. CORS & CSRF Protection
+  - Configure CORS policies to allow only trusted origins.
+  - Use CSRF tokens for state-changing operations.
+5. Secure Deployment
+  - Use Docker security best practices (non-root user, minimal images).
+6. Secure API Endpoints
+  - Use API keys for third-party access.
+  - Prevent Mass Assignment by allowing only specific fields in updates.
+  - Disable stack traces in production errors.

 ### Node js Error Handel ###

 > How we can handle error in node js?